hamza094/ParkSense/README_COOLING_SOLUTIONS.md

 **Simple Version**: After we identify the top 5 parks that need help most, we recommend specific cooling solutions (trees, shade structures, cool pavement) based on each park's conditions.
 We use Phoenix's actual cost data for trees and ramadas, with planning estimates for other solutions, to make credible budget recommendations that help decision-makers understand investment requirements.

 **Technical Version**: Our cooling solution recommendation system uses a rule-based approach to match park conditions to appropriate cooling investments.
-The system evaluates the top 5 priority parks against ParkHeat planning thresholds for tree planting, ramada construction, and cool pavement treatment.
+The system evaluates the top 5 priority parks against ParkSense planning thresholds for tree planting, ramada construction, and cool pavement treatment.
 Cost calculations use Phoenix-verified data for trees and ramadas, with planning estimates for cool pavement and other parameters.
 The model generates specific, actionable recommendations with upfront costs, annual maintenance, and water requirements to support budget optimization and investment decision-making.

 ---

-*Powered by ParkHeat Cooling Solution Recommendation Model v3 - Phoenix-referenced intervention planning model with verified costs for trees and ramadas, planning estimates for cool pavement and rule thresholds.
-Evidence levels: Phoenix-verified costs (🟢), ParkHeat planning assumptions (🟡), FortyGuard measurements (🔵).*
+*Powered by ParkSense Cooling Solution Recommendation Model v3 - Phoenix-referenced intervention planning model with verified costs for trees and ramadas, planning estimates for cool pavement and rule thresholds.
+Evidence levels: Phoenix-verified costs (🟢), ParkSense planning assumptions (🟡), FortyGuard measurements (🔵).*